aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 For a detailed overview please visit [Self Managed Nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html).

-These self-managed auto-scaling groups provide some additional capabilities over the managed node group, as detailed below.
-However, as they incur an extra maintenance overhead, they are usually not considered a best practice.

 Creating an auto-scaling group and connecting it to the cluster is done using the `cluster.addAutoScalingGroupCapacity` method:

 ```ts